It’s never easy to learn a new language, but French isn’t as hard as it seems… although its grammar can be very confusing.

 The FSI scale ranks French as a “category I language”, considered as “more similar to English”, as compared to categories III and IV “hard” or “super-hard languages”.
 According to the FSI, French is one of the easiest languages to learn for a native English speaker.
 And yet, with an average of 30 weeks to achieve proficiency (instead of 24), it’s also one of the hardest.

-We now have a rough idea of how long it takes to learn French, but in the estimates provided by the FSI, learners are U.S. diplomats who dedicate 25 hours per week to learning in a specialised learning institute… in other words, not everyone.
+We now have a rough idea of how long it takes to learn French, but in the estimates provided by the FSI, learners are U.S. diplomats who dedicate 25 hours per week to studying in a specialised institute… in other words, not everyone.

 However, you’ll be delighted to know learning French is not out of your reach.
 It’s actually considered as a fairly easy language to learn for English speakers.